-National risk management and mitigation plans can be enhanced through mutual participation of countries within multi-national risk transfer programmes.
-These programmes enable leverage of international risk financing, while also encouraging increased capacity for proactive and anticipatory planning in advance of future disasters.
+National risk management and mitigation plans can be enhanced through mutual participation of countries within multi-national risk transfer programmes which enable leverage of international risk financing, while also encouraging increased capacity for proactive and anticipatory planning in advance of future disasters.

 A number of regional disaster risk pools are in place (e.g. African Risk Capacity, South East Asia Disaster Risk Insurance Facility, Pacific Catastrophe Risk Assessment and Financing Initiative and Caribbean Catastrophe Risk Insurance Facility) which bring together countries across geographies, and hazards, to combine financial, organisational and analytical resources towards common resilience strategies.